 2017 has peppered my dome with gray hairs.
 The year started and ended with threats of layoffs looming, people who survived the layoffs received the work of the people who were let go.
 The house had an issue with the foundation, just the part under the front porch, but enough of a part to be fairly expensive.
 I did achieve some sort of balance, my career advanced a couple rungs throughout the madness, but it came at the expense of a little health and a lot of family time.
-It wasn’t all bad though, had a lovely vacation in North Carolina, nice hikes with the family, lovely dates with Jaclyn, and a medical miracle with my dog Benny.
+It wasn’t all bad though, had a lovely vacation in North Carolina, nice hikes with the family, and a medical miracle with my dog Benny.
 When I toast 2018, I will be wishing for one thing…a tiny bit more tranquility next year.
 I will post my favorite pictures of 2017 soon, but here is another batch from the past month and a half.

 In my new job as national sales director, I have to travel around the country.
 I have had the opportunity to visit places I have always loved (San Francisco – above) and get to see some places I have never been, like Oklahoma City (below).
 Oklahoma is a fascinating state, I cannot wait to someday go back.
 Saw lots of nodding donkeys, cowboys, and big signs for all you can eat catfish, the whole thing just seemed like a tall tale.
 I’ve traveled to San Fran dozens of times over the years and always see it in a different angle each time.
 This time all the hotel rooms were too expensive for my liking so I stayed outside of down in Berkeley.
 The hotel staff said if I need to be in San Francisco by 8AM, I should leave at 5AM to beat the traffic.
 Still being on Eastern Time, I was out the door by 4AM and wandered around a dark San Francisco for a couple hours until it was time for my appointment.
 I made myself at home in several coffee shops and hotel lobbies to kill the time.
 A stranger gave me an umbrella, a lifesaver.